dana-ross/danaross.dev/blog/content/2020-01-03:08:50/On Moving Fast.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Move faster.
 Slowness anywhere justifies slowness everywhere.<br><br>2021 instead of 2022.
 This week instead of next week.
 Today instead of tomorrow.<br><br>Moving fast compounds so much more than people realize.</p>&mdash; Sam Altman (@sama) <a href="https://twitter.com/sama/status/1345140364995227648?ref_src=twsrc%5Etfw">January 1, 2021</a></blockquote>

 So many people had a hot take response to this tweet, myself included.
-I'm not a fan of the *move fast and break things* philosophy that permeated out industry in the last decade.
+I'm not a fan of the *move fast and break things* philosophy that permeated our industry in the last decade.
 People were moving fast, and things were getting broken *a lot*.
 But Chidi's whole character on NBC's *The Good Place* was built around his endless decision paralysis and over-analyzing.
 I've seen first-hand the stagnation and compounding problems that stem from inaction.

 These days, my philosophy is to move as fast as I can *SAFELY*.
 I've cultivated my own bias for action and I try not to spend too much time overthinking or over-analyzing.
 I know myself.
 I will obsess over every detail.
 It's easy to feel safe in the short term when you don't do anything.